A Table-top Musical Tesla Coil Double Resonant Solid State (revision 2)

 available on hand, wound on a 3.5" diameter acrylic cylinder, with the bottom of the primary coil just about half an inch above the bottom of the secondary coil.

-This combination produced good results as you can see, with the interrupter set to a maximum of 145us on-time.
+about 130us on-time.
 However, it was clear that there was something amiss - the coil needed to be tuned.
 Right now, the coil was struggling to produce ground strikes, which should be doable given that the breakout point is just over a foot off the ground.
 Therefore, I made a few revisions to the coil.

 21 Feb 2013

-Revision 1 - live and learn
+Revision 1 - learning from failures

 2000* turns.
 This was one of the most challenging secondaries I've wound, taking just about 3 hours to wind with some rest breaks in-between.
 It was coated with about six-layers of spray-on Polyurethane varnish.
 I swapped the old secondary I borrowed and replaced it with the new secondary.
 This was a problem.

 As a result, the entire setup is now very compact and clean, with only 1 IEC calbe required for power and 1 fiber optic input.
 It was time to test the revised coil!

 it's working!
 However, there was immediately a huge problem - racing sparks up and down from the secondary to the primary coil.
 Indeed, while 8 turns had produced the correct resonant frequency, it also upped the coupling from k = 0.22 to k = 0.27, probably far too much for this geometry to handle.